openplannerteam/itinero-transit/src/Itinero.Transit.Processor/help.md

 This switch is a transitdb-source

-   Creates a transit DB based on an OpenStreetMap-relation following the route scheme (or adds it to an already existing db).
+   Creates a transit DB based on an OpenStreetMap-relation following the route scheme.
 For all information on Public Transport tagging, refer to [the OSM-Wiki](https://wiki.openstreetmap.org/wiki/Public_transport).n
 A timewindow should be specified to indicate what period the transitDB should cover.

 Of course, the relation itself should be provided.
 Either: